technofocus-pte/scrgvrnpwrpltfrmdepth/Labs/Lab 6/Lab 6 - Managing a custom connector with a DLP policy_V1.1.docx.md

 # **Lab 6: Managing a custom connector with a DLP policy**

+**Objective**: In this lab, you will learn how to manage a custom connector within a Data Loss Prevention (DLP) policy.
+You will also learn how to publish the connector and, after deployment, how to add it to a DLP policy using the PowerShell cmdlets that are provided by Microsoft.

 ### **Task 1: Publish a custom connector**

 1. Locate the **PowerPlatformConnectors-dev** zip file stored in